trhgquan/Fororum/readme.md

 In .env file, change
 ```
 DB_HOST=127.0.0.1   // to your database host
 ...
-DB_DATABASE=myapp // to your database name
+DB_DATABASE=fororum // to your database name
 DB_USERNAME=root    // to your database username
 DB_PASSWORD=root    // to your databse password
 ```
 Also on .env file, if you want to change the _Fororum_ name into your forum's name:
 ```